top of page

 Miscast describes casting an actor in an unsuitable, gender-bending, inappropriate, or mismatched role.
 It often implies they appear unconvincing or silly in that part, while showing their Musical Theatre prowess.

-MUSICAL TO BE ANNOUNCED
+MUSICAL TO BE REVEALED

 Will you become obsessed by our choice for a musical story?